matuteiglesias/journal/content/Dev/2025-04-04_Explored_Autoencoders_for_Dimensionality_Reduction.md

 - Identified key authors and articles for further reading on autoencoders and deep learning.

 ### Pending Tasks
-- Further explore the identified articles and authors to deepen understanding of autoencoders in demographic data processing.
+- Further explore the identified articles and authors to deepen understanding of autoencoders in demographic [[data processing]].
 - Consider potential collaborations or consultations with experts like Luciana Ferrer to enhance research depth.